lmash/coffeepoetry/README.md

 ### Page Descriptions
 ## Register
-A page to create new accounts.Has validation to ensure the user being created in unique, all fields are populated and the passwords entered match.
+A page to create new accounts.Has validation to ensure the user being created is unique, all fields are populated and the passwords entered match.

 ## Login